-In the TD-1 document [RD6] it has been demonstrated that each virtual station site over inland water bodies has specific characteristics, especially concerning the impact of the natural excursion of the satellite track due to the current orbit control constraints, the local water topography and roughness and their temporal variation, which are different for each site.
+In [RD7] it has been demonstrated that each virtual station site over inland water bodies has specific characteristics, especially concerning the impact of the natural excursion of the satellite track due to the current orbit control constraints, the local water topography and roughness and their temporal variation, which are different for each site.
 This is particularly true over rivers but is also applicable to lakes to some extent.